Rattanakosin Kingdom (1782–1932): Early contacts

-Post-Bowring: 1855–1868
+Post-Bowring

 The new king Mongkut, who had ascended the throne in 1851 and his minister Chaophraya Si Suriyawong (Chuang Bunnag) embraced more liberal policies than their predecessors.
 Sir John Bowring the Governor of Hong Kong, who was the delegate of Aberdeen government in London rather than the East India Company, arrived in Bangkok in March 1855 along with Harry Parkes in the ship Rattler.
 Si Suriyawong, called 'Kralahom', was an advocate of free trade principles.
 Though free trade proposals were initially opposed by Somdet Chaophraya 'Ong Noi' Phichaiyat, agreements were reached and Bowring Treaty was signed in April 1855.
 Harry Parkes brought drafted agreement to London where Law Officers of the Crown pushed for clarifications of some vagueness, leading to the 'Supplementary Agreement of 1856'.
 Parkes returned to Bangkok with ratifications exchanged in 1856.
 Bowring Treaty reduced and fixed general standard tariff at three percent and granted extraterritoriality to British subjects in Siam who would subject to British consular authority and British law rather than Siamese judiciary system.
 The British were also allowed land ownership in area within 24-hour journey from Bangkok.
 Charles Hillier became the first British consul in Bangkok in 1856 but he died soon four months later.
 King Mongkut granted a land on Chao Phraya River bank next to Portuguese Consulate to be British Consulate.

 King Mongkut sent a Siamese mission, led by Phraya Montri Suriyawong (Chum Bunnag), boarding on British ship Encounter, to London in 1857.
 This mission was the first Siamese mission to Europe since the last one in Ayutthaya Period in 1688.
 The envoys had audience with Queen Victoria in November 1857.
+There was a question about whether the Bowring Treaty terms affected and applied in Siam's tributary states including Lanna Chiang Mai.
 Robert Schomburgk arrived in 1857 to take the consul position in Bangkok.
-Schomburgk, himself a naturalist, visited Chiangmai in 1859–60 to explore possible ways to connect to Isthmus of Kra.
+Schomburgk, himself a naturalist, visited Chiangmai in 1859–60 to observe political situation and to explore possible ways to connect to Isthmus of Kra.
+King Kawilorot Suriyawong the ruler of Chiang Mai asserted that the Bowring Treaty did not affect Lanna as there was no mention about tributary states in the treaty and suggested that the British should conclude a separate treaty with Chiang Mai.